Andreas Lundstedt: Eurovision Song Contest

-Lundstedt has participated in Sweden's Melodifestivalen nine times.
-Four times as a solo artist with the song "Driver Dagg Faller Regn" in 1996, "Jag Saknar Dig, Jag Saknar Dig" in 1997, "Move" in 2007 and "Aldrig Aldrig" in 2012; and five times as a member of Alcazar with the songs "Not a Sinner, Nor a Saint" in 2003, "Alcastar" in 2005, "Stay the Night" in 2009, "Headlines" in 2010 and "Blame It on the Disco" in 2014.
+Lundstedt has participated in Sweden's Melodifestivalen ten times.
+Five times as a solo artist with the song "Driver Dagg Faller Regn" in 1996, "Jag Saknar Dig, Jag Saknar Dig" in 1997, "Move" in 2007, "Aldrig Aldrig" in 2012 and "Vicious" in 2025; and five times as a member of Alcazar with the songs "Not a Sinner, Nor a Saint" in 2003, "Alcastar" in 2005, "Stay the Night" in 2009, "Headlines" in 2010 and "Blame It on the Disco" in 2014.
 He was also one of the members of Six4one, which represented Switzerland at the Eurovision Song Contest 2006 with the song "If We All Give a Little".
 Six4one released one album in 2006.
 In this album, the members sing two songs each, and five together.

 Lundstedt and his song "Move" did not make it through from the semifinal of Melodifestivalen 2007.

 Lundstedt with Alcazar won the first direct place to the final of Sweden's Melodifestivalen 2009 with the song "Stay the Night".
 On 8 January 2010 SVT announced that the group would perform at Melodifestivalen 2010 in Gothenburg with the new song "Headlines".
 They finished in fourth place in the third semi-final, advancing them to the 'Andra Chansen' Second Chance Round.
 There they were beaten by Jessica Andersson in the first round of voting.
 Lundstedt was a member of the Swedish jury in the Eurovision Song Contest 2010.

 Andreas Lundstedt returned to Melodifestivalen in its 2012 edition with his song "Aldrig Aldrig"("Never Never").
 He competed in the 2nd Semi-final reaching the 7th place with Sonja Alden receiving the 6th place and Mimi Oh coming last that evening.
 Consequently, he failed to reach the final at Globen, Stockholm.

 Lundstedt was the male vocalist in Alcazar along with the female vocalists Merkel and Hedlund until they announced the band would go on indefinite hiatus during Stockholm Pride 2011.

 For Eurovision 2014, Alcazar was competing again in Melodifestivalen to represent Sweden.
 With their song "Blame It on the Disco" they reached the third place in the Melodifestivalen final.